MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-avalara-provider.md

 Avalara is software for automated tax compliance.
 The Avalara provider enables Intelligent Order Management to validate address and calculate tax from Avalara.

-For more information about Avalara, contact Avalara [here](https://www.avalara.com/us/en/index.html).
+For more information about Avalara, see the [Avalara website](https://www.avalara.com/us/en/index.html).

 ## Prerequisites

 To set up the Avalara provider, you need to have an Avalara developer account.
-You can get started [here](https://www.avalara.com/us/en/get-started.html).
+To create an account, go to the [Avalara get started page](https://www.avalara.com/us/en/get-started.html).

 ## Set up the provider

 To set up the provider, follow these steps:

-1. In Intelligent Order Management, go to **Providers &gt; Catalog**.
+1. In Intelligent Order Management, go to **Providers > Catalog**.

 2. Select **Add Provider** on the **Avalara** tile.